LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 * Test changes to the package that will be necessary for the next release.

-* Fix a bug, test a tweak in a toolchain configuration (we have seen the need for flags, or hip / cuda tweaks in the past).
+* Fix a bug, test a tweak in a toolchain configuration (we have seen the need for flags, or HIP / CUDA tweaks in the past).

 In any case, those local changes should be pushed to upstream Spack as soon as possible.